C String Extraction: Standard, Custom & Multibyte Guide

 Function Specification

-The above function requires the size of dest to be allocated in advance.
-However, if the required size can be allocated dynamically, the function becomes more versatile.
+In the above function, you need to allocate the size of dest in advance.
+However, if you can allocate the required size dynamically, the function becomes more versatile.

 Implementation Code